aliarbak/go-ethereum-aws-kms-wallet-provider/readme.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/aliarbak/go-ethereum-aws-kms-wallet-provider.svg)](https://pkg.go.dev/github.com/aliarbak/go-ethereum-aws-kms-wallet-provider) [![Goreport](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![License](https://goreportcard.com/badge/github.com/aliarbak/go-ethereum-aws-kms-wallet-provider)](https://goreportcard.com/report/github.com/aliarbak/go-ethereum-aws-kms-wallet-provider)

-The `kms_wallet_provider` is a Go package that enables the creation of Ethereum wallets using the AWS Key Management Service (KMS).
+The `kmswallet` is a Go package that enables the creation of Ethereum wallets using the AWS Key Management Service (KMS).
 It allows you to create wallets(keys on KMS) and sign transactions or messages with them.

 The transaction signing implementations in this package are derived from the [go-ethereum-aws-kms-tx-signer](https://github.com/welthee/go-ethereum-aws-kms-tx-signer), which is licensed under the MIT License.